 Many bench models show increased inhaled dose with dry gas, from pMDI, jet nebulizer, ultrasonic and vibrating mesh nebulizers.1 However, Lin et al., (2009) showed that turning off the humidifier for 30 minutes did not increase the inhaled dose2.
 Cold dry air can cause bronchospasm – given that the majority of drugs delivered via the ventilator are bronchodilators, it does not make sense to turn off the humidifier (creating bronchospasm) to give more bronchodilator.3 A bigger risk is to forget to turn the humidifier back on after the treatment.

-A lot of users have used this configuration (what configuration?) and have not reported any problems.
 Occasionally, there can be a change in the colour of the water in the heated humidifier, e.g., adrenalin/epinephrine and ipratropium bromide/salbutamol can turn the water brown.
 Any medication which rains out in the chamber will not be aerosolized.
 A study presented at the International Society of Aerosols in Medicine Conference in 2017 investigated the chemical stability of specific drugs after incubation at 50oC for 7 days to mimic a humidifier chamber.
 All drugs retained their integrity with the exception of acetyl cysteine which had a new peak present in an HPLC chromatogram4.
 If the physician is concerned, they could place the nebulizer at the wye.
 Please see articles which show deposition rates in these different positions1, 5, 6.